MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 each approximately 256KB in size.

-so, run this code to know how many records inside the Transaction log file in each 1MB:
+So, run this script to know how many records inside the Transaction log file in each 1MB:

 ```sql
 use proddb